talsma-ict/context-propagation/managers/context-manager-opentelemetry/README.md

 is all that is needed to include the OpenTelemetry `Context` in ContextSnapshots and enable the bridge function.

-This includes support by the utility classes such as `ContextAwareExecutorService` or `ContextAwareCompletableFuture`.
+The utility classes such as `ContextAwareExecutorService` or `ContextAwareCompletableFuture` will automatically support opentelemetry Contexts then.

 Also, any function _..WithContext_ in the `core.function` package automatically activates the context snapshot around the function body.

-Add it to your classpath.
+Add the following dependency to your classpath:

 ```xml